green grass

 Technical Working Group

 The biostimulants report reviews the state of knowledge on GHG mitigation potential of select biostimulants (also referred to as bioamendments).
-The authors examine the impacts on N2O and carbon sequestration through biostimulants technologies and identify the need for expanded long term research to understand the large suite of biostimulants products.
+The authors examine the impacts on N2O and carbon sequestration and identify the need for expanded long term research to understand the large suite of biostimulants products.

-The Nutrient Management Group is also developing a research prospectus to lay out the data collection and research necessary for a comprehensive scientific understanding of the impacts of nutrient mangement on GHG emissions across geographies and production systems.
-This would be stakeholder-informed research geared towards establishing a scientific foundation for provision of technical guidance to achieve GHG mitigation.
+The Nutrient Management Group is also in the process of developing a research prospectus to lay out the data collection and research necessary for a comprehensive scientific understanding of the impacts of nutrient management on GHG emissions across geographies and production systems in the U.S. The focus is on stakeholder-informed research geared towards establishing a scientific foundation for provision of technical guidance to achieve GHG mitigation.

 TWG MEMBERS